mifuneson/cloud-dw-tools/README.md

 This Python 2.7 Lambda function that retrieves a set of SQL instructions in the form of a JSON object in stored in an S3 bucket and executes them on your redshift database.
 Pair with cloudwatch event triggers to generate scheduled ETL function.

-Note: The function will execute all your SQL commands in a transaction and rollback the entire transaction any command fail.
+	**Note**: The function will execute all your SQL commands in a transaction and rollback the entire transaction any command fail.

-To use the function:
+#### Setup instructions:
 1. **Write your ETL routine** as a SQL query that runs against the database

 2. **create a JSON file** to encapsulate your ETL routine.
 Refer to the sample_etl_query.json file as an example.